History of the Internet: NPL network

 Following discussions with J. C. R. Licklider in 1965, Donald Davies became interested in data communications for computer networks.
-Later that year, at the National Physical Laboratory in the United Kingdom, Davies designed and proposed a national commercial data network based on packet switching.
-The following year, he described the use of an "Interface computer" to act as a router.
-The proposal was not taken up nationally but he produced a design for a local network to serve the needs of NPL and prove the feasibility of packet switching using high-speed data transmission.
-To deal with packet permutations (due to dynamically updated route preferences) and to datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that "all users of the network will provide themselves with some kind of error control", thus inventing what came to be known the end-to-end principle.
-He and his team were one of the first to use the term 'protocol' in a data-commutation context in 1967.
+Later that year, at the National Physical Laboratory (NPL) in the United Kingdom, Davies designed and proposed a national commercial data network based on packet switching.
+The following year, he described the use of "switching nodes" to act as routers in a digital communication network.
+The proposal was not taken up nationally but he produced a design for a local network to serve the needs of the NPL and prove the feasibility of packet switching using high-speed data transmission.
+To deal with packet permutations (due to dynamically updated route preferences) and to datagram losses (unavoidable when fast sources send to a slow destinations), he assumed that "all users of the network will provide themselves with some kind of error control", thus inventing what came to be known as the end-to-end principle.
+In 1967, he and his team were the first to use the term 'protocol' in a modern data-commutation context.

+In 1968, Davies began building the Mark I packet-switched network to meet the needs of his multidisciplinary laboratory and prove the technology under operational conditions.
 The network's development was described at a 1968 conference.

-By 1968, Davies had begun building the Mark I packet-switched network to meet the needs of the multidisciplinary laboratory and prove the technology under operational conditions.
-The NPL local network and the ARPANET were the first two networks in the world to use packet switching, and the NPL network was the first to use high-speed links.
+Elements of the network became operational in early 1969, the first implementation of packet switching, and the NPL network was the first to use high-speed links.
 Many other packet switching networks built in the 1970s were similar "in nearly all respects" to Davies' original 1965 design.
-The NPL team carried out simulation work on packet networks, including datagram networks, and research into internetworking and computer network security.
 The Mark II version which operated from 1973 used a layered protocol architecture.
-In 1976, 12 computers and 75 terminal devices were attached, and more were added until the network was replaced in 1986.
+In 1977, there were roughly 30 computers, 30 peripherals and 100 VDU terminals all able to interact through the NPL Network.
+The NPL team carried out simulation work on wide-area packet networks, including datagrams and congestion; and research into internetworking and secure communications.
+The network was replaced in 1986.

 ARPANET

-Robert Taylor was promoted to the head of the Information Processing Techniques Office (IPTO) at Defense Advanced Research Projects Agency (DARPA) in 1966.
+Robert Taylor was promoted to the head of the Information Processing Techniques Office (IPTO) at Advanced Research Projects Agency (ARPA) in 1966.
 He intended to realize Licklider's ideas of an interconnected networking system.
 As part of the IPTO's role, three network terminals had been installed: one for System Development Corporation in Santa Monica, one for Project Genie at University of California, Berkeley, and one for the Compatible Time-Sharing System project at Massachusetts Institute of Technology (MIT).
 Taylor's identified need for networking became obvious from the waste of resources apparent to him.